claceio/apps/README.md

 clace app create --approve https://github.com/claceio/apps/system/memory_usage /system/memory_usage
 ```

 The apps will be available at the requested url, like https://localhost:25223/bookmarks.
 Use `admin` as the username and the password displayed when the Clace server was installed.
 To disable password auth for the ap, add the `--auth none` option to the `app create` command.
-To change existing app auth, run `clace app update auth none /bookmarks`.
+To change existing app auth, run `clace app update-settings auth none /bookmarks`.

 To reload existing apps with any code changes from GitHub, run